TitasDas/TitasDas/README.md

 - **Fun fact**: I got tired of cooking and the mundane everyday routine it involved while in grad school and built a [robot](https://sites.google.com/site/jullienor2014/homepage) to cut/chop vegetables (*no fancy cuts*).
 A few years into life, I now find cleaning and cooking therapeutic.

+- The images you see below are part of an ongoing experiment with multimodal LLMs around feature representation and understanding.

 <!-- <img src="https://media1.tenor.com/m/mhPkoexgaW0AAAAC/horcrux-magic-key.gif" width="90"> -->